Contents

 Insurance Claim Certificates

-May need specific format provided by insurance company.
+People may need a specific format provided by the insurance company.
 Usually requires more detail than employment sick leave certificates.

 Visa Application Certificates